thunder112358/Computer-Scientist/README.md

 # Computer-Scientist
-Learning Path to Computer scientist using 4-years
+Learning Path in Computer Science using 4-years